-3.2.2.5 CAA records check
+3.2.2.8 CAA records checking

-I.CA checks in DNS whether for domains contained in application Certification Authority Authorization Resource Records (according to RFC 6844, abbreviation CAA records) exist.
-CAA records specify certification authorities which exclusively can issue SSL certificates for given domain.
+I.CA validates whether for domains stated in application Certification Authority Authorization Resource Records according to RFC 6844 (CAA records) specifying certification authorities, which can exclusively issue SSL certificates for these domains, exist.

-Because I.CA does not issue Certificates containing wild cards in DNS names only CAA records containing sign "issue" are considered; CAA records containing sign "issuewild" are disregarded.
+Since I.CA does not issue certificates that can contain wildcard characters in DNS names, CCA takes account of only records that contain the "issue" tag; CAA entries containing "issuewild" tag are ignored.

-In compliance with RFC 6844 updated by Errata 5065 for every domain contained in application the DNS tree is searched from verified domain up to the top until finding first set of CAA records for:
+In accordance with RFC 6844 corrected by Errata 5065, extension for every domain stated in application the DNS tree is scanned up until the first set of CAA records is found for:

-- Domain or some target of its CNAME or DNAME alias string; or - For some superior domain or its alias;
+- Domain or some target if its CNAME or DNAME alias string; - Subsequently for some of higher-level domains or it's alias;

-until reaching TLD (in this case CAA records set stays empty).
+until TLD is reached (the set of CAA records remains empty).